arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

 ## 3.0 Test Apache Ranger policies on ESP enabled HDInsight clusters

-1. SSH into the cluster using the below credentials
+1. To emulate a user with less privileges logging in , SSH into the cluster using the **clusteruser** credentials , .

 ````
  ssh clusteruser@<clustername>-ssh.azurehdinsight.com